vishalgowda27/vishalgowda27/README.md

 Passionate to work!!!
 # 💫 About Me:
-I am a student from Electronics and Communication Engineering👨‍🎓 🔭I'm currently working on 12 head ECG hardware
+I am a student from Electronics and Communication Engineering👨‍🎓
+<br>🔭I'm currently working on 12 head ECG hardware
 <br>😇I'm currently learning Matlab

 # 📊 GitHub Stats: